bytecodealliance/bytecodealliance.org/membership.md

 ## For Individuals

+The core focus of the Bytecode Alliance is the technical development of our hosted projects.
+This is the most direct way to get involved and help advance our mission, and is open to everyone regardless of affiliation.

-Strong community representation is a key tenet of our governance model, and not tied to formal membership.
-Our Technical Steering Committee (TSC) is the top-level body of Bytecode Alliance project governance.
-Participation in the TSC is open to all individuals who contribute meaningfully to the Bytecode Alliance’s projects and mission and become Recognized Contributors, as described in section 5.5 of our [bylaws]({{ site.baseurl }}/assets/bylaws.pdf).
-More details on the TSC are provided in its [charter](https://github.com/bytecodealliance/governance/blob/main/TSC/charter.md).
+Strong community representation is also a key tenet of our governance philosophy, and not tied to formal membership.
+The Bytecode Alliance offers representation for individual contributors via the Recognized Contributor Program, as described in section 5.5 of our [bylaws]({{ site.baseurl }}/assets/bylaws.pdf).
+As a group, the Recognized Contributors elect two directors to the governing Board, as well as delegates for the [Technical Steering Committee (TSC)](https://github.com/bytecodealliance/governance/blob/main/TSC/charter.md).

-Additionally, we’re following and building on best practices established by other successful open source communities such as the [OpenJS Foundation](https://openjsf.org/) in ensuring that we’ll have strong, independent community representation in all questions of governance.
-To that end, our governance model provides for three Community Directors on the Board of Directors out of a total of eight Directors overall, as described in section 4.3 of our [bylaws]({{ site.baseurl }}/assets/bylaws.pdf).
-Furthermore, key decisions such as changing the bylaws themselves require a supermajority vote, defined in section 4.11 to mean approval by two-thirds of all Directors, and therefore depends upon support from among the Community Directors.

-We encourage all individuals to get involved in Bytecode Alliance projects, as participation and contribution there are always welcome.

 </div>